 Download White Paper

-Monkeypox is a zoonotic disease with natural animal hosts, ranging from rodents to non-human primates.
+Mpox (formerly called monkeypox) is a zoonotic disease with natural animal hosts, ranging from rodents to non-human primates.
 It is caused by monkeypox virus (MPXV) belonging to the Orthopoxvirus genus of the Poxviridae family.
-In spring 2022, a rising number of confirmed monkeypox cases occurred in non-endemic countries, many without a travel history, raising concern for community transmission.
+In spring 2022, a rising number of confirmed mpox cases occurred in non-endemic countries, many without a travel history, raising concern for community transmission.
 A multi-national epidemic of clade II MPXV (formerly known as West African clade MPXV) is ongoing.
-The rise in number of monkeypox cases has led to increased testing for the MPXV in clinical laboratories.
+The rise in number of mpox cases has led to increased testing for the MPXV in clinical laboratories.

 Contact Information